 Based on these inputs, the expected high confidence Levelized Unit Energy Cost (LUEC) for refurbishment of Pickering B, and continued operation for a period of 30 years after refurbishment, is estimated to be approximately 9.9 ¢/kWh (2009\$).
-The high confidence estimated cost for the refurbishment project is (overnight 2009\$) which includes a total contingency amount of the conti
+The high confidence estimated cost for the refurbishment project is to cover not a total contingency amount of the contingency amount of the includes a total contingency amount of the includes are to cover potential costs of major regulatory upgrades required beyond those already included in the base scope of work.

-The project uncertainties and future performance have been analyzed in a Monte Carlo analysis resulting in a LUEC range of 7.5 φ /kWh (low confidence) to 9.9 φ /kWh (high confidence).
-At a medium confidence level the LUEC is 8.6 φ /kWh.
+The project uncertainties and future performance have been analyzed in a Monte Carlo analysis resulting in a LUEC range of 7.5 ¢/kWh (low confidence) to 9.9¢/kWh (high confidence).
+At a medium confidence level the LUEC is 8.6 ¢/kWh.